Inavolisib for breast cancer: When is approval coming (from the FDA, EMA, and more)?

 You can legally access new medicines, even if they are not approved in your country.

-While this gives hope to all patients and caretakers, it's not the same as an approval.
-When can we expect FDA, EMA, MHRA, and other approvals for inavolisib?
+While this gives hope to all patients and caretakers, approvals around the world don't happen at the same time.
+After inavolisib's FDA approval, when can we expect EMA, MHRA, and other approvals ?
 Here's what you should know.

 How does inavolisib work for breast cancer?